jrastogi1349342/strongsort_node/README.md

         * Disparity map from the stereo cameras: `{namespace}/stereo/depth` topic
         * Camera info of left stereo camera: `{namespace}/stereo/left/camera_info` topic
         * Odometry: `{namespace}/odom` topic
+    * On the Hololens 2, all cameras are grayscale.
+I used numpy to stack the channels to the correct dimension for YOLOv7.
+However, this 'hack' has experimentally has shown poor performance for smaller objects, especially ones that are against a similar-colored background.
+Future work includes training an object detection model designed for grayscale images, and using more relevant ontologies than the Microsoft COCO dataset.
+        * Note that the depth, yaw, and pitch calculations are specifically written for the Hololens 2.
+    * The StrongSORT + OSNet object tracking pipeline seems to lose occluded objects within a few seconds.
+This becomes a problem with my clustering pipeline, due to my assumption that "Each agent only has one track for each detected object" (assumption 4 of the clustering process, seen below).
+Future work includes integrating features from other multi-object tracking pipelines to improve the tracking quality.
+        * I have not tested its performance against partially or completely camouflaged objects.
+Future work includes testing this performance and if it performs poorly, finding or developing improvements.
     * I did not use LiDaR or GPS information because I assumed agents would be operating in constrained environments.
 For agents that have a reliable LiDaR, such as the Vision 60, future work involves integrating camera and LiDaR depth information for more reliable object tracking.
     * For the depth information from camera-only systems, I assume that the disparity map is created with the parameter `stereoParams.maxDisparity = 48` in the VPI Stereo Disparity calculation.
 This provides a reasonably accurate distance calculation from approximately 0.3 to 3 meters.
 By reducing the value of the `maxDisparity` parameter, the minimum and maximum detectable distance increase; I did not test the max distance it can accurately detect.
 Future work includes potentially calculating the disparity multiple times, using a different `maxDisparity` value, to cover a broader range of distances.
         * I use the median of the distances to each pixel on the object (image cropped to the bounding box) to reduce outliers.
 Future work may involve using segmentation techniques to increase accuracy and robustness.